-To achieve your goal—whether you want to keep fit, gain muscle or lose weight—make sure you set specific and realistic objectives.
+To achieve your goal (whether you want to keep fit, gain muscle or lose weight), make sure you set specific and realistic objectives.
 Plan a schedule with the types of workouts you want to do and try to vary the exercises.
 To track your progress, record your results—you’ll know when you’re hitting your targets and you’ll be able to make adjustments throughout the program.
-There are several mobile apps you can use for this kind of tracking: Argus, Fitbit, MapMyFitness.
-Try them—they’re free!
+There are several mobile apps you can use for this kind of tracking: Argus, Fitbit, or MapMyFitness.
+Give them a try—they’re free!

 2. The Right Workout Equipment

 Find the most spacious place in your home for your workouts.
 To avoid the urge to skip a workout, make sure you have all the equipment you need at your fingertips.
 Equip yourself with versatile and easy-to-store workout accessories, such as free weights, jump rope, kettlebells and rubber bands.

 A good yoga mat is also a must for your floor exercises, stretching and post-workout recovery.
 With the right basic equipment, you can vary your workout and work different body parts with little to no fuss.Training accessories

 3. Adapted Sportswear

 Since we don’t always have the same space at home that we do at the gym, we often find ourselves exercising in a closed room.
 For this, choose lightweight clothing that breathes.

 For your top, wear high-performance, short-sleeved shirt with soft, stretchy and comfortable fabric that dries quickly and wicks moisture.

 For your choice of bottoms, choose biking or training shorts that stay comfortably cool and dry.